-She had arrived home ravenous the next morning, never guessing that the power had been off all night.
-She only read about the fierce storm as she stirred milk into her morning coffee and drank her third cup.
+She had arrived home ravenous, the next morning, never guessing that the power had been off all night.
+Vera only read about the fierce storm as she stirred milk into her morning coffee and drank her third cup.

 Gizelle had been her replacement on the shoot.
-Man stealing little jezebel from hell, she grumbled, clutching her stomach, much too ill to care about much else.
+Man stealing little jezebel from hell, she thought, clutching her stomach, much too ill to care much at the moment.

-Vera had it all, he surmised dejectedly.
-No one is as excellent for Italy as she is.
+Vera has it all, he surmised dejectedly.
+No one is as excellent for Spain as she is.
 What am I going to do now?
-Picturing her, Jermaine voiced his anger, “You just had to poison yourself the day before a shoot that will make or break me, damn it all!”
+Picturing her, Jermaine spat his frustration acidly, “You just had to poison yourself the day before a shoot that will make or break me, damn it all!”

-He’d seen many beautiful women, had bedded more than half, and was always dismayed that so many had sun damaged skin.
-Look at that red hair; he grinned, longing to drive his fingers through the silky riot.
+Look at that red hair, he grinned with his heart racing, longing to drive his fingers through the silky riot.
 That’s not a color you can get from a bottle, he beamed happily, lost in his voyeurism.